kahfizulkifli/kahfizulkifli/README.md

 -->

 <p> Everything that I do, I always devote it to one idea </p>
-<h2 align="center"> “To motivate people to think outside-of-the box, so that, together, we can create a safer world.” </h2>
+<h2 align="center"> “To motivate people to think outside-of-the box, so that, together, we can revolutionize world.” </h2>

 <h2> Short bio </h2>